Arsh1213/getting_started_with_javascript/Chapters/2_programming101.md

   - Some best practices of programming
   - Software engineering - it's overlap and differences with programming

-While I will try my best to present the material in an objective fashion, it might get contaminated with my own biases and subjective opinions.
+While I will try my best to present the material in an objective fashion, it might get contaminated with my biases and subjective opinions.
 Feel free to discard my opinions and form your own based on your experiences.

+## Think more, type less
+[Bill Atkinson](https://en.wikipedia.org/wiki/Bill_Atkinson), one of the main contributors to Apple's GUI, once reported his accomplishment as "... deleted more than 21,000 lines of code...".
+As a result, the code ran much faster.
+Most importantly, the nice round cornered rectangular GUI objects that Apple pioneered was achieved after minor tweaks in the remaining code.
+Although what Bill did is more of an exception than norm, it teaches us something very important - programming has as much relation with typing, as mathematics has with chalk or pencil.

 The mechanisms of source code execution for interpreted and compiled programming languages are very different, and usually compiled source code executes a lot faster than the interpreted ones.
 The interpreted languages make up for the loss of speed by offering some facilities to develop software faster.
 In fact, lots of companies favour languages like Python over C++ because they think that developer's time is much more costly than processor's time.
 In many cases, such a philosophy saves a lot of money for the companies.
 However, very large scale enterprise software, safety-critical or mission-critical software, etc. are better written in statically typed languages.